kebab-os/kebab-launcher/README.md

 To report an issues related to this repo, [fill out an issue](https://github.com/kebab-os/kebab-launcher/issues/new/choose) to open

+## Disclaimer

+<sub>NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT</sub>

 ## License

 kebab-launcher is under the [MIT License](LICENSE).